 Grading policies that state clearly how course grades are determined must be included in course syllabi.
 Students should be informed at the beginning of each course precisely how many and what types of assignments and tests to expect during the term and what percentage each contributes toward the final course grade.
+Any deviation from the published list of assignments and corresponding grades as outlined in the course syllabus should be communicated to students in writing and a revised syllabus should be published.

 Graded assignments, tests, and exams should clearly relate to course learning objectives and be a part of the learning process in each course.
-Students who understand the grading standards and who receive timely feedback about their progress learn more and are less likely to complain about their final grades.
+Students who understand the grading standards and who receive timely feedback about their progress learn more and are less likely to appeal their final grades.